vitorhmf/customers-insights/README.md

 Although the average distances between the two types of customers do not have significant differences, travel time and speed provide important information.

 Member customers make faster trips at higher speeds, adding to this the fact that most of their trips are during weekdays, we can conclude that in most cases the use of bicycles is not done for leisure.
-They can be used to go to work or for personal commitments, for example.
+They should be used to go to work or for personal commitments, for example.

 In this way, marketing campaigns aimed at casual customers should focus on the advantages of using the annual plan to have a quick and convenient means of transport for appointments during weekdays.